makomweb/symfony-5-the-fast-track/README.md

 Therefor I followed the instructions from the Blackfire website about how to install Blackfire manually.

 [Installation of Blackfire on Windows](https://blackfire.io/docs/up-and-running/installation)

+During investigating the website with Blackfire I figured that I needed to check the following settings:

+1) environment variables where set according to the values of my Blackfire profile
+2) the probe (php-module) was installed properly
+3) the browser extension is installed
+4) the agent is running